databricks-academy/please-see-databricks-academy/README.md

 # Please See Databricks Academy

-The materials for this course are no longer available through GitHub.
+The courseware materials for this course are no longer available through GitHub.

 To access the current body of materials, please sign in to<br/>
 Databricks Academy using one of the following three options: